 Both Ed and Professor Chow were Mormons, and Ed Parker was well known as the "Mormon Black Belt" (Black Belt Magazine's first issue had a picture of Ed Parker as the "Blackbelted Mormon").
-The General Authorities of the Church of Jesus Christ of Latter-day Saints considered Ed Parker to be a great missionary tool.
-Ed didn't preach his religion.
+The General Authorities of the Church of Jesus Christ of Latter-day Saints considered Ed Parker to be a great missionary tool; Ed didn't preach his religion.
 He hadn't gone on a mission like other young men did, and he felt an obligation to set an example that would influenced people towards the Mormon Church.

 In 1958, seventeen of Ed Parker's students converted to the Mormon faith.
 But that was just the tip of conversions.
 Most of those converts had family members who also joined the Church; and those converts wanted their relatives to know about their new religion.
 These relatives where not just in Pasadena but scattered all over the country.
 In 1959 over 200 new members were converted in Pasadena Stake alone due to the direct or indirect influence of Ed Parker.
 When you consider that no mission in the Mormon Church converted 200 members in 1959, (and some converted fewer than a dozen) you can understand how important Ed Parker was for the Church.

-I met with Howard Hunter and Hugh B. Brown (two General Authorities of the Mormon Church) In Salt Lake, who told me they were concerned about Ed Parker.
+I was released early from my mission in October 1961, and met with Howard Hunter and Hugh B. Brown (two General Authorities of the Mormon Church who I had know since 1958)in Salt Lake, in early December, who told me they were concerned about Ed Parker.
 At least two, maybe more, of his students had joined a polygamous group, and the number of prospective members for the Church requesting missionary contact had fallen off to nothing.
-They wanted me to find out what was going on.
-I was reassigned on a special mission to spend the remaining three month working with Ed Parker.
+They wanted me to find out what was going on, which was, that Ed Parker's studios were in financial trouble.
+My brother Jim, whom they knew, was in the National Guard and Al had was working 2-3 hours from Pasadena and had stopped teaching.
+Ed's La Cienega school was losing money and the Pasadena school was barely making enough for Ed to live on.
+Ed was not teaching beginning students, and few of his new students knew he was a Mormon.
+They asked me to help Ed in whatever he needed to get back on track.

-Ed Parker's studios were in financial trouble.
-The La Cienega school was losing money and the Pasadena school was barely making enough for Ed to live on.
-Ed was teaching more private lessons, and the royalties from his book gave him a good income.
-I told Ed about the Yudansha (Yuudansha) being formed in Hawaii, and Ed paid my expenses to fly to Hawaii for the formation, and to get his long sought after belt rank.
+The first week of November 1961, I told Ed about the Yudansha (Yuudansha) being formed in Hawaii.
+I had been able to fly anywhere in the world, and gave that up in late October 1961, and Ed paid my expenses to fly to Hawaii for the formation on November 10; and, to get his long sought after belt rank.
 I returned to Pasadena the middle of November, and Ed Parker was promoted to Sandan in December 1961.
 That was the last time Professor Chow ever promoted Ed Parker.